History Topics & Research

 REDDROP GENERAL BLACKSMITH

-Situated on the SE corner of Synnot Street and Duncans Road the Reddrop family operated one of at least five blacksmith businesses in Werribee.
+Situated on the NE corner of Synnot Street and Duncans Road the Reddrop family operated one of at least five blacksmith businesses in Werribee.
 As the years went by, the business evolved into a ‘Shell’ Service Station along with vehicle repairs and a Transport business offering daily deliveries and pickups from Melbourne.
 More recently the site was the Datsun/Nissan dealership, Hyundai dealership, First Choice Liquor and is now Liquorland.

 SECOND SHIRE OFFICE